TechNoirBreakfastClub/johnathansmith.com/content/resume.md

 date: 2019-07-23T03:03:18.687Z
 draft: false
 type: "page"
-description:
-  Resume for Johnathan Smith
 image:
 ---

-Self-motivated, detail oriented ​Software Engineer w​ith extensive experience in multiple languages and stacks including: PHP, Laravel, JavaScript/Vue, Relational and NoSQL databases, HTML, CSS and more.
+Self-motivated, detail oriented Software Engineer with extensive experience in multiple languages and stacks including: PHP, Laravel, JavaScript/Vue, Relational and NoSQL databases, HTML, CSS and more.
 Exhibits superior communication skills and the ability to collaborate across departments.
 Excels at engineering modular, testable, object-oriented applications for assorted business specifications.
 Highly proficient at turning concepts into critical services and applications.

 ### CORE COMPETENCIES